 The G7 Ministers of Labour and Employment Meeting took place on September 29 and 30 at the Venaria Reale Palace in Turin.
 The meeting has been held in the framework of a week dedicated entirely to the challenges of the "Fourth Industrial Revolution".
-Not only do the Ministers of Labor and Employment, but also the Ministers of Industry, Education and Research will address this topic in separate sessions, focusing on their specific fields, but with an integrated and coordinated approach.
+Not only did the Ministers of Labour and Employment, but also the Ministers of Industry, Education and Research addressed this topic in separate sessions, focusing on their specific fields, but with an integrated and coordinated approach.

 Italy believes that it is time to address these issues at G7 as well, focusing on the peculiarities of our economies and bearing in mind the added value that the G7 could provide to identify common solutions, albeit diversified at national level.
 The meeting therefore aimed to address future labour and employment policies and to agree on concrete operational follow-up to make cooperation between G7 member countries stronger and permanent and to strengthen the G7 leadership role in this area.
 During the event, the G7 Labour and Employment Ministers had also the opportunity to meet the international social partners.